 - Empty any chemical toilet waste anywhere other than at a designated chemical waste area.
 The majority of campsites have facilities for emptying a cassette toilet.
 Most public toilets are not suitable places to empty chemical toilet, as it upsets the sewage treatment process.

-I have personally enjoyed low-impact (“stealth”) informal camping in my camper van on many occasions.
-However, I have never written a blog post to share details of good locations since I would be acting irresponsibly in actively promoting the overuse of such sites.
-I therefore don’t condone those sites (largely run by motorhome enthusiasts it has to be said) which encourage people to share GPS coordinates of free camping sites.
+I think this is great advice and I’ve personally enjoyed low-impact (“stealth”) informal camping in my camper van on many occasions.
+However, I will never share details of good locations since I think it’s irresponsible to actively promote the overuse of such sites.

-By all means, enjoy Scotland’s outdoors – but please act responsibly so the rest of us can continue to enjoy it in the future too.
+By all means, enjoy Scotland’s outdoors.
+You can camp informally in many places where it’s tolerated but please act responsibly so everyone can continue to enjoy it in the future too.